 Senate Bill No. introduced by M. Regier aims to extend legislative immunity to legislative staff, ensuring that they are protected from being questioned or compelled to testify in judicial proceedings regarding privileged legislative information.
-The bill establishes that legislative staff may not disclose such information, which must be treated as confidential, and clarifies that the introduction or public discussion of a bill by a legislator does not waive this privilege.
+The bill establishes that legislative staff may not disclose such information, which must be treated as confidential.
 This legislative immunity is intended to align with the principles established in the United States Supreme Court cases, particularly Gravel v.
-United States, which recognized the critical role of legislative aides in the legislative process.
+United States, which recognized the importance of protecting communications between legislators and their staff to prevent intimidation and maintain the integrity of the legislative process.

 Statutes affected: